weaver-viii/Stat_Models_Book/8-linear.md

 <img src="badresiduals.png" alt = "residuals" style="width:500px;height:300px;">

-Residual plots can be used to identify places where the model doesn’t work well or over-fits.
+Residual plots can be used to identify places where the model does not work well or over-fits.
 In particular, if the residuals appear to be randomly scattered about zero for a particular range of fitted values, but appear non-random for a different range of fitted values, we might conclude that the model is works well over the first range but not on the second.

 --------